 The Master of Arts in International Higher Education program at this first-tier research university outlines the major trends and issues affecting this fast-growing field and provides the skills to understand and analyze policy, practice, and theory.

 Are you hoping to build a career in international higher education at a university, association, or policymaking organization?
-If so, consider Boston College’s 10-course Master of Arts in International Higher Education.
+If so, consider Boston College’s 30 credit Master of Arts in International Higher Education.

 As a result of successful completion of the MA in International Higher Education, students should:

 Education should level the playing field – we feel the same way about financial aid.

 The Lynch School of Education and Human Development provides more than $7.5 million in financial aid to students each year.
 As a result, the quality of BC’s instruction, the benefit of our alumni network, and the impact a BC degree will have on your employment options is both affordable and invaluable.
 Here’s why:

 This program consists of 10 courses for a total of 30 credits.